yahya-kq/Financial-Analytics/Complete Accounting Cycle/README.md

-# 📊 Accounting Cycle – Complete Financial Statements
+# 📊 Complete Financial Statements

 Welcome to my **Accounting Cycle Project** repository!
 This project demonstrates a full accounting cycle — from **Journal Entries** to a complete set of **Financial Statements** — built using real transactions for a business called **XYZ**.